LazyZhu/lua-resty-ssdb/README.md

 Status
 ======

-This library is considedb production ready.
+This library is considered production ready.

 Description
 ===========